Python Programming

 2.5 Lists (3): Organizing a list

-• sort arranges the elements of the list from low to high:
+• sort arranges the elements of the list from low to high.
+It modifies the list and returns None.

 •